Weather protection, rain and dust protection for wildlife photographers

 The manufacturer MrJanGear is particularly well known in wildlife photography.
 The products are specially developed for outdoor photographers and combine weather protection with camouflage.

-MrJanGear Showercaps, ultra-light rain protection for camera and lens
+Ultralight weather protection for camera and lens

 The MrJanGear Showercaps are a particularly simple and lightweight solution to quickly protect your camera in light rain or sudden showers.
-The name is no coincidence: the covers work similarly to a shower cap, they are simply pulled over camera and lens and sit securely on the lens thanks to an elastic edge.
+The name is no coincidence: the covers work similarly to a shower cap; they are simply pulled over the camera and lens and sit securely on the lens thanks to an elastic edge.
 This allows them to be mounted within a few seconds and removed just as quickly.

-These shower caps are especially interesting for wildlife and nature photographers because they are extremely compact and add hardly any weight to your camera backpack.
-Many photographers use them as backup rain protection when on the go or in changeable weather.
+These shower caps are especially interesting for wildlife and nature photographers because they are extremely compact and add hardly any weight to the camera backpack.
+Many photographers use them as backup rain protection on the go or in changeable weather.
 Despite their simple design, they offer reliable protection against drizzle, spray or damp vegetation.

-The MrJanGear Showercaps are available in several sizes so they fit different front diameters and telephoto lengths:
+The MrJanGear Showercaps are available in several sizes so that they fit different front diameters and telephoto lengths:

 | Size | Front diameter / cm | Total length / cm |